transcom/mymove-docs/docs/backend/setup/database-migrations.md

 :::note Pop Quirks with ; and $$

 Reading the [Buffalo Pop docs](https://gobuffalo.io/documentation/database/pop/) it was discovered that there's no mention of stored procedures.
-Our migrations are run through Pop and we encounted some issues when creating stored procedures.
+Our migrations are run through Pop and we encountered some issues when creating stored procedures.

 :::